vasumahesh1/Flamenco/README.md

 #### Generate Self-Collision Constraints

 We calculate the axis-aligned bounding box encapsulating each triangle and its projected displaced location and check all hash grid cells this box intersects.
 We then compare the projected positions of vertices binned in these cells with the barycentric-interpolated time-projected position of this vertex's spatially-projected position on the triangle in consideration.
-If these predictive measurements indicate a collision, a predictive constraint is generated using a normal triangle-point collision constraint that is evaluated in the triangle-point pair's pre-projected frame.
+If these predictive measurements indicate a collision is imminent, a predictive constraint is generated using a normal triangle-point collision constraint that is evaluated in the triangle-point pair's pre-projected frame.

 #### Apply Vertex Constraints